AlwaysExtreme/Security-Portfolio/_posts/2019-02-07-Sprint-1-Retrospective.md

  ???????????????????????????
 (Power Point Presentation)

-The group ran into some rough waters when one of our team members decided that it would be best if she were to drop out of the subject before census date, this was due to her having no technical background in this field and she thought best to leave early.
-With this though, our now group of three were able to evenly distribute the workload and achieve a successful presentation on time.
+The group ran into some rough waters when one of our team members decided that it would be best if she were to drop out of the subject before the census date, this was due to her having no technical background in this field and she thought best to leave early.
+With this though, we were now a group of three and were able to evenly re-distribute the workload and achieve a successful presentation on time.
 Artefact 2:
  ?????????????????
 (Ex-Team members message)

-Learned that Zero-Day-Attacks are a serious threat, how vulnerable Adobe Flash is, that a Remote Access Trojan (RAT) such as Poison Ivy has the ability to be a really good offensive tool especially with its feature rich design.
+Learned how Zero-Day-Attacks is a serious threat, how vulnerable Adobe Flash is, that a Remote Access Trojan (RAT) such as Poison Ivy has the ability to be a really good offensive tool especially with its feature-rich design.
 Also, that humans still remain the weakest link for security due to their ability to be socially engineered into infecting their own devices such as the RSA Security employee who’d clicked the infected .xls document in the spearfishing email.

 Need to learn more about heap spraying, was in which we can identify new zero-day attacks, how to identify computers infected with malware and how to best mitigate any further damages, with the thought of what can we have done to prevent this issue and any further attacks in the future.

-As students we need to further dive into these issues and their terminology while also getting hands on so that we can develop a deeper understanding of what goes into such attacks and start our minds thinking how these attacks could be stopped.
+As students, we need to further dive into these issues and their terminology while also getting hands on so that we can develop a deeper understanding of what goes into such attacks and start our minds thinking how these attacks could be stopped.

-For staff, they have done a fantastic job this far, but next they need to ensure that we are following along while delving into the technical side of computer security over the coming week.
+For staff, they have done a fantastic job this far, but next, they need to ensure that we are following along while delving into the technical side of computer security over the coming week.